Jus trium liberorum: Legal specifics

-The jus trium liberorum was a reward gained by compliance with the Lex Iulia and Papia Poppea.
+The jus trium liberorum was a reward gained by compliance with the leges Iulia and Papia Poppea.
 The privilege concerned both sexes, but impacted women more than men.
 The specifics of the jus trium liberorum is defined as follows in Adolf Berger's Encyclopedia of Roman Law:

 Fathers might claim exemption (excusatio) from public charges and from guardianship to which they were called by law (tutela legitima).
 The most important application of jus liberorum concerned women.
 A freeborn woman with three children and a freedwoman with four children (jus trium vel quattuor liberorum) were freed from guardianship to which women were subject (tutela mulierum) and had a right of succession to the inheritance of their children.
 The women’s jus liberorum was applied even when the children were no longer alive.

 In short this meant that a man could not be forced to take over the obligation of guardianship of a woman, legally a minor, that he would otherwise be obligated under the tutela mulierum.
 Women who had the appropriate number of children no longer needed to have a guardian as they would under the tutela mulierum.
 This meant that when a woman was no longer subject to the power of her father (patria potestas) or her husband (manus) she could act independently.
 She also gained the right to inheritance that would have otherwise been awarded to her children.
 Often this meant that she inherited and owned her husband's estate upon his death.

 As stated above children did not need to be alive for them to count toward the jus liberorum.
 Legitimate children were counted for men and women.
 Children born to an unknown father (spurius) did count toward a woman's number of children under the jus trium liberorum.
 A child considered to be a portentum (literally a monster or monstrous being) was not considered to be a human but still counted toward the mother's number of children under the jus trium liberorum.
-Both parents could count a child deemed a portentum under the laws against childless parents in the Lex Iulia and Papia Poppaea, however.
+Both parents could count a child deemed a portentum under the laws against childless parents in the leges Iulia and Papia Poppaea, however.